 Non-Thermal – Ultrasound also works in specific ways that are unrelated to the transfer of heat.
 When energy enters the body through ultrasound it creates tiny gas bubbles that gather around the tissues.
 These bubbles contract and expand at a rapid pace.
 This is called cavitation.

-Benefits of Ultrasound Therapy
+Benefits of Ultrasound Therapy in Lee’s Summit

 - Increase Blood Flow – Just as cold decreases blood flow, heat will increase it.
 Ultrasound therapy will cause your blood vessels to increase in size and therefore increase the blood flow.
 Increased blood flow means more nutrients will be delivered to the area of your injury while waste is carried away.
 This ultimately enhances the healing process.